 A Program to Increase Faculty Diversity at Independent Schools

 Program History & Description

-Concord Academy established The Wilcox Fellows Program in 2000 to honor retiring Headmaster Thomas E. Wilcox, whose commitment to nurturing teaching talent and to increasing diversity were hallmarks of his nineteen years of distinguished leadership.
-The program celebrates its 15th anniversary in 2014-15 and with this milestone comes an opportunity to reaffirm its mission and advance its value and contributions to the School.
-These endowed Fellowships allow the School to identify and work with promising young people from populations under-represented in independent schools.
+Concord Academy established the Wilcox Fellows Program in 2000 to honor retiring Headmaster Thomas E. Wilcox, whose commitment to nurturing teaching talent and increasing diversity were hallmarks of his 19 years of distinguished leadership.
+The program celebrated its 15th anniversary in 2014–15; with this milestone came an opportunity to reaffirm its mission and advance its value and contributions to the school.
+These endowed fellowships allow Concord Academy to identify and work with promising young people from populations underrepresented in independent schools.
 Through mentoring, encouragement, and supportive supervision from seasoned and devoted teachers, recent college graduates are provided with an opportunity to test their interest in making teaching a career.
-In return, the School benefits from the presence, perspective, and insight of enthusiastic and evolving teachers.
+In return, the school benefits from the presence, perspective, and insight of enthusiastic and evolving teachers.

 How to Apply

 Successful Wilcox Fellowship candidates will be able to work comfortably within CA’s environment; they will also have a strong background in their disciplines, excellent writing and analytical skills, and a demonstrable interest in working with students of high school age.
 Formal teacher training is not required.